mlpack/blog/doc/tutorials/Haritha2018Summary.md

 * --training (-t) defines the training dataset given as a csv file.
 * --algorithm (-a) parameter defines the algorithm to be used which could be 'GMF', 'MLP' or 'NeuMF'.
 * --all_user_recommendations (-A) can be set for generating recommendations for all users and --query (-q) for a specific set of users.
+* --implicit (-i) flag sets whether the dataset's rating is to be treated as implicit or explicit feedback.
+If dataset contains explicit rating and the flag is set, the rating will be converted to implicit.
 * --recommendations (-c) can be used to set the number of recommendations to be generated.
 * --optimizer (-z) can be used to choose an optimizer from among 'adagrad', 'rmsprop', 'adam', 'SGD'.